Below are links to articles posted in March, 2019

 Massaging the affected area and its surrounding structures can relax muscles and pinched nerves.
 As the tension releases, you may also find that your pinched nerve vanishes.

 Remember to keep your BMI within the normal range, even if this means adjusting your eating and exercising habits.
 Overweight individuals are more prone to a host of orthopedic issues, including pinched nerves and osteoarthritis.

 8. Apply ice & heat to the affected area.

 Applying ice to the affected area will help to alleviate local inflammation, whereas heat application will improve blood flow to the region.
 Blood carries essential components associated with healing, which can speed the recovery process from a pinched nerve.

-If you do not find relief by using the methods above, then seek out the services of a board-certified orthopedic surgeon.
-When conservative methods fail to deliver relief, you may need surgery.
+If you do not find pain relief by using the methods above, then seek out the services of a board-certified orthopedic surgeon.
+When conservative methods fail to deliver relief, you may need surgery to get rid of a pinched nerve.
 The purpose of surgery for pinched nerves to ease the pressure on the nerve and as such, put an end to it.
 The surgery that your doctor performs, however, will depend on the nerve that is being compressed.

 The mere occurrence of a pinched nerve is more or less a warning.
 And if it persists past a couple of days and defies all treatment, it can result in severe damages.
 If you observe the following symptoms, then, you should immediately see a doctor.